-- It’s hard to tell when you’re compensating during the leg press.
-If you’re using one leg more than the other, the machine won’t provide you with the same feedback as the squat would.
+- It's hard to tell when you're compensating during leg presses.
+If you're using one leg more than the other, the machine won't give you the same feedback as the squat.

 - The leg press has less sport application.
 Because the leg press doesn't require much stability, balance, or coordination, it won't transfer to broader athletic movements such as running, jumping, or contact sports.

 - The leg press gives you a false sense of security.
 Because it's a seemingly ‘easier exercise' to learn, lifters tend to load the movement much heavier than they can handle.

 - The leg press is not a compound movement.
 This means it only targets one muscle group.
 If you're looking for the best exercises to do quickly, then you'll want to stick with strictly compound movements, like the squat.

 Now let’s dive deeper into understanding the key leg muscles used for leg presses versus squats.